Child offenders need lifetime anonymity, says review

 Earlier his month, Justice Secretary Liz Truss announced two new "secure schools" for teenage offenders.

-The schools - which were among Mr Taylor's recommendations - will focus on maths and English and Child offenders 'need lifetime anonymity'will also provide apprenticeships.
+The schools - which were among Mr Taylor's recommendations - will focus on maths and English and will also provide apprenticeships.